togwand/nixos/README.md

 An interactive shell command manager

 TODO
+1. Make all the commands not start with the confirm but by reading the neccesary and then confirming each important step, like I did with nixos rebuild
-1. Finish the help section (descriptions for menu commands)
+2. Finish the help section (descriptions for menu commands)

 #### nixos-installer
 An interactive NixOS installer